1.800.661.9800

 • Kids & Family

-Where there’s a game, there’s a man who can break it.
-The Spiffing Brit is that man.
+While the redemptive messages in this feel-good story might get many a tail a-wagging, its profanity is worth a growl or two.
 Read the Plugged In Review If you've listened to any of our podcasts, please give us your feedback.

-What begins as an intriguingly creepy premise ends as a waterlogged drain plug in need of rewrites.
+Dead Boy Detectives targets teens in style and story.
+But it comes with very adult, problematic content.
 Read the Plugged In Review If you've listened to any of our podcasts, please give us your feedback.

-Are there actually benefits to playing video games?
-Read the Plugged In Blog If you've listened to any of our podcasts, please give us your feedback.
+The title may make you think of a well-seasoned cooking game, but Pepper Grinder cooks in its own 2-D platforming way.
+Read the Plugged In Review If you've listened to any of our podcasts, please give us your feedback.

 • © 2024 Focus on the Family